alpheios-project/embed-lib/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-The Alpheios Embedded Library encapsulates Alpheios functionality for use as an embedded library, enhancing HTML pages by adding clickable access to dictionary entries, morphological analyses, inflection tables and grammars.
-Languages supported include Latin, Ancient Greek, Classical Arabic and Persian.
+The Alpheios Embedded Library is a javascript library that provides complete Alpheios functionality on any page to which it has been added without the need for the user to install the Alpheios browser extensions.
+It provides clickable access to dictionary entries, morphological analyses, inflection tables and grammars for Latin and Ancient Greek.
+A subset of these resources are available for Classical Arabic with additional languages and resources currently under development.

 The library is fully open source under [ISC License](https://opensource.org/licenses/ISC) and can be easily extended with support for additional languages if web services adhering to Alpheios service APIs are or can be made available.
 Documentation on how to do so is forthcoming.
 In the meantime please contact us (contact info available at https://alpheios.net/) if you are interested in extending the language support.

-The functionality works best in the browser on laptops and desktops.
-Support for mobile devices will be added in future releases.
+The functionality currently works best in the browser on laptops and desktops.
+Support for mobile devices is under active development.

 ## Including alpheios-embedded